Registrar

 The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.
 These rights include the following:

 Students should submit to the Office of the Registrar a written request that identifies the record(s) they wish to inspect.
-A college official will make arrangements for access and notify the student of the time and place at which the records may be inspected.
-If the records are not maintained by the Office of the Registrar, that office will advise the student of the correct college official to whom the request should be addressed.
+A College official will make arrangements for access and notify the student of the time and place at which the records may be inspected.
+If the records are not maintained by the Office of the Registrar, that office will advise the student of the correct College official to whom the request should be addressed.
+Access will be provided within a reasonable time, not to exceed 45 days.

 A. To school officials with legitimate educational interests.
-A school official is a person employed by the college in an administrative, supervisory, academic (including emeritus faculty), research or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the college has contracted (such as an attorney, auditor, service provider, or collection agent); a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
-A school official is deemed to have a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibilities for the college.
+A school official is a person employed by the College in an administrative, supervisory, academic (including emeritus faculty), research or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the College has contracted (such as an attorney, auditor, service provider, or collection agent); a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his, her or their tasks.
+A school official is deemed to have a legitimate educational interest if the official needs to review an education record in order to fulfill his, her or their professional responsibilities for the College.

 C. To parents or legal guardians of dependent students as that term is defined in the Internal Revenue Code.
-In general, the college does not make education records available to the parents of a student.
-However, where the college believes it is in a dependent student’s best interest, information from the student’s education records may, at the college’s discretion, be released to the parents or legal guardians of such a dependent student.
-Such disclosure generally will be limited to information about a student’s official status at the college, but parents or legal guardians of a dependent student may also be notified upon the authorization of the vice president for student affairs and dean of students or his designee in the following cases:
+In general, the College does not make education records available to the parents of a student.
+However, where the College believes it is in a dependent student’s best interest, information from the student’s education records may, at the College’s discretion, be released to the parents or legal guardians of such a dependent student.
+Such disclosure generally will be limited to information about a student’s official status at the College, but parents or legal guardians of a dependent student may also be notified upon the authorization of the Vice President for Student Affairs and Dean of Students or his, her or their designee in other circumstances, including but limited to the following:

 · When a student has been placed on academic warning;